Roller Skates we LOVE and Recommend

 RRP: $275 AUD

-The Moxi Beach Bunny skates are another great beginner vinyl skate that come in a variety of colours.
+The Moxi Beach Bunny and Jungle skates are another great beginner vinyl skate that come in a variety of colours.
 They also have an adjustable toe-stop, and an intermediate level plate that will grow with you as you improve your skating skills.
 These skates are a bit narrower than the Rainbow Rider for those who don’t need as much width or space in the toe box.
+We recommend skating 1 size down from your regular shoe size.

 The Moxi Lolly skate is made in the USA and each skate is individually hand stitched.
 These high quality skates are long lasting, and are made for comfort.
 We have seen many skaters that are still wearing the Lolly’s they purchased when Moxi was established.
 These premium skates come ready to roll with a superior flexible boot, a quality plate, as well as great outdoor wheels and bearings.
 This is an excellent skate but as it is soft, it doesn’t offer a great deal of ankle support, making the Jack a preferred Moxi skate if you plan to park skate in addition to your RollerFit skating.

 The Moxi Jack boot is extremely popular due to its unique fit, high durability, and extreme versatility.
 For the more serious skater, the Jack is a harder, more supportive boot with a very heavy duty toe, and is great for recreational skating, dance and ramp skating.
+You can order custom colour which takes extra time usually between 12-14 weeks to Australia.
 Also hand stitched in the USA, it can be paired with a plate of your choice for a premium setup.

 Chuffed Skates are the new kids on the roller skating block and launched in 2020 with much excitement from the local skate community.
 This is another skater owned company, founded by Oz skater Sam Trayhurn (aka Marmalade Slam).
 The company aims to deliver high quality skates to rival US based companies, while keeping prices affordable for the Australian market.